emanuelegiona/ML2020/HW2/README.md

 The dataset being used is the [MWI Dataset][mwi_dataset], used in whole or parts of it during the training and/or validation phases.

+## Models used

+The models compared when solving this homework are two:

+- EmaNet: a novel CNN architecture exploiting two separate stacks of convolutional and deconvolutional layers;

+- TransferNet: a custom CNN architecture leveraging a pre-trained model as feature extractor.

+More details about the architectures and their effectiveness can be found [reading report][report].

 ## Directory structure

 ```